seedifferently/pyramid_assetmutator/README.rst

 provide a basic and straightforward mechanism for asset *compilation* (e.g.
 CoffeeScript/LESS), *minification* (e.g. jsmin), and *optimization* (e.g.
 pngcrush).

+As of version 0.3, it also adds experimental support for template language parsing (e.g. you could use view helpers like `request.route_url()` in your CoffeeScript by installing the `pyramid_jinja2` package and using application.coffee.jinja2 as the asset source filename).

 .. _Pyramid: http://www.pylonsproject.org/